VenturaNotes/Knowledge/Computer Science/- Coding Problems/Leetcode/Problems/(131) Palindrome Partitioning.md

 -
 ## Source [^1]
 - ![[Screenshot 2024-11-22 at 12.20.37 AM.png]]
-- Want to partition `s` so that every single substring of the partition is a [[Palindromes|palindrome]].
+- Want to partition `s` so that every single substring of the partition is a [[palindrome]].
 Return all possible palindrome partitioning of `s`
 	- A palindrome string is a string that reads the same backward as forward
 - The brute force way to solve this problem also happens to be the main way to solve this problem
 	- Will use [[backtracking]]